 - HIPAA-covered entities will be required to post estimated fee schedules on their websites for PHI access and disclosures

-- HIPAA-covered entities will be required to provide individualized estimates of the fees for providing an individual with a copy of their own PHI
+- HIPAA-covered entities will be required to provide individualized estimates of the fees for providing individuals with copies of their own PHI

 - A pathway will be created for individuals to direct the sharing of PHI maintained in an EHR among covered entities